-The following QoS parameters are considered the most relevant and they are divided in two sets pertinent to the transport layer, and the service, respectively.
+The following QoS parameters are considered the most relevant and they are divided in two sets pertaining to the transport layer, and the service layer, as follows:

 - Transport parameters

 - round-trip delay

-- o jitter
+- jitter

 - packet loss

 - Service parameters

-- o MOSCQE / R-factor
+- MOS{CQE} / R-factor

-- ALOČ
+- o ALOC

 - o ASR

 - o NER

 - o PGRD

-Note: PGRD is preferred over PGAD (Post Gateway Answer Delay) because the latter depends on the enduser behaviour.
+PGRD is preferred over PGAD (Post Gateway Answer Delay) because the latter depends on the end-user behaviour.

-Other parameters can be measured by carriers for the above listed actions.
+Other parameters can be measured by Carriers for the above listed actions.

-No KPI specific to fax quality is defined in the scope of this document since fax quality is measured end-toend in compliance with ETSI EG 202 057-2 [67].
+No KPI specific to fax quality is defined in the scope of this document since fax quality is measured user-to-user in compliance with [67].